TheRealMattDunn/mattdunn.info/content/notes/Helicopter Racing League Case Study.md

 - Encoding and transcoding performed **in the cloud**
 	- *VMs*
 - **Enterprise connectivity** and local compute in **truck mounted DCs**
-	- *Mobile DCs - dedicated interconnect not an option*
+	- *Mobile DCs—dedicated interconnect not an option*
 - Race prediction service hosted on cloud
 - Content stored in **object storage**
-	- *Migration – Storage Transfer Service*
+	- *Migration—Storage Transfer Service*
 - Video **encoding/transcoding** performed on **VMs** for each job
 	- *Lift/shift with Migrate for Compute Engine*
 	- *GPUs*